achu1998/PropertyMatchAlgo/README.md

 #### Scaling large no. of data

-* to know all the property within the radius
+* To know all the property within the radius
   * `we can use s2 library with radius as input and filter the properties within the given radius on the map`

-* whenever new property is added
+* Whenever new property is added
   * `data is send through web application firewall for security purpose and Load balancer`
   * `the location will be marked on the map`

-* need of websockets
+* Need of websockets
   * `for asynchronous way of sending and recieving data`

 * Can have a supply service
   * `supply service get the demand from the user and matches with the list of properties within the radius`

-* db should be always available
+* DB should be always available
   * `Database should be heavily readable/writeable`